 Peanut-butter costing is one of the methods of assigning indirect/overhead costs.
-Under this method, the organisation assigns costs based on broad averages, rather than in a proper and targeted manner.
+Under this method, the organization assigns costs based on broad averages rather than in a proper and targeted manner.
 This costing method gets its name the way peanut butter is spread on a slice of bread.

 Generally, we spread the butter uniformly on a piece of bread without giving much thought if any particular area has got more or less butter.
 Similarly, under peanut-butter costing, we assign overhead costs uniformly without worrying about how much cost is applied to any particular cost object.